 The first time that the experiment was carried out, patients would set both the intact limb and their phantom limb into a box.
 The box would have a mirror on one side.
 The mirror would reflect the intact limb, producing the illusion that their phantom limb was still present.

 The patient would then be instructed to move or use their limb while looking at the reflection in the mirror.
 With regular practice over weeks, patients were able to sense movement in their amputated limbs.
 Most of these patients also experienced a decrease in pain.

 Do I need a therapist for mirror therapy?

 Much of the scientific literature describing mirror therapy suggests that it is best done with a therapist.
 However, experientially, this is not always the case.
 Mirror therapy is fairly simple and most people can do it at home.

-Some studies have followed people who practice mirror therapy at home and still experienced results.
+Some studies have followed people who practice mirror therapy at home and still experience results.
 The only difference is that this requires more personal discipline and dedication.
 Seeing a physical therapist for pain management in Chicago may help build a routine.

 Phantom pain is a difficult condition to treat due to the absence of the actual problem limb.
 Mirror therapy provides an alternative for amputees to retrain their brains into thinking that their phantom limb is still present.
 Don’t hesitate to consult a Chicago pain management doctor for further information.